Saturday, 29 August 2020

 However, this is quite a good description of the "Small" Writing Bureau shown in the section above and I did, at first, wonder if that was the piece referred to, however, since the "Tall" version of that is illustrated in my leaflet priced at 1/3, it wouldn't be at all logical for the shorter piece (essentially the same piece with the top bit missing) to be listed at the higher price of 1/9 in the same price list.

-So what Tiny Toy referred to as an Escritoire?
+So what did Tiny Toy refer to as an Escritoire?

 Further research online does suggest that the term originally referred to a more portable writing box, which might have collapsable legs, or it might simply be box which would be placed on top of another piece furniture for use.